elliottpaulrees/NAIS-Tech/ibdp_python.md

 Build a "Digital ID Card" program that asks for name, year, date of birth, whether they can go offsite and account balance and then prints a formatted summary.

-### Activity 1: Add the following functionality to your program shoud:
+### Activity 1: Add the following functionality to your program should:
 - Inform the user what you want them to enter.
 - Collect data from the user in the correct data type
-- Output the data to the consol in a formatted way using the print command.
+- Output the data to the console in a formatted way using the print command.
 - Write the data to a .txt file for future processing.

 Add a screenshot of your code to formative.